bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 The `gce_diff` MLS Proposal Type is used to update Group Context Extensions in a group more efficiently than using a `group_context_extensions` proposal type.
-The `gce_update` type is updating rather than replacing the extensions.
+The `gce_diff` type is updating rather than replacing the extensions.

 * Value: 0x000d
 * Name: gce_diff
 * Recommended: Y
 * External: Y
-* Path Required: N
+* Path Required: Y

 ## Change to the MLS Extension Types registry